Arivijay/blog/CRDBReadCommitted.md

 # Read Committed Isolation vs Serializable in CockroachDB

-> :warning: **Disclaimer**: This document is a work in progress and has not yet been peer-reviewed.
-The information presented here is subject to change and should not be considered complete or final.
+> :warning: **Disclaimer**: The information presented here is subject to change and should not be considered complete or final.
 Reader discretion is advised.